 A balanced approach: Compassion.

 I don’t know about you but a lot of the times we can be incredibly compassionate and understanding towards others, and particularly when family, friends or colleagues are going through a difficult time.
-There is no doubt that there is a huge value in being compassionate, yet we don’t seem to give the same amount of compassion, understanding and kindness to ourselves - can you relate?
+Without a doubt, there is significant value in being compassionate, yet we don’t seem to give the same amount of compassion, understanding and kindness to ourselves - do you experience this as well?

 Realising the value of self-compassion.

-I’ve been working with 100s of clients for nearly a decade and when compassion shows in a session, it is almost always about creating awareness of compassion towards Self and the lack thereof (this seems to be the same for forgiveness).
+I’ve been working with 100s of clients for nearly a decade and when compassion shows for a client during a session, it is almost always about creating awareness of compassion towards Self and the lack thereof (this seems to be the same for forgiveness).

 Pause for a moment and ask yourself - how compassionate am I with myself?

-I see it in my clinic every day, clients can struggle with being nearly too compassionate with others, to the point of it being detrimental to themselves, their energy levels and wellbeing.
-What could a compassion imbalance look and feel like?
+I see it in my clinic every day, clients can often be overly compassionate with others, to the point of it being detrimental to themselves, their energy levels and wellbeing.
+What does a 'compassion imbalance' look and feel like?

-- Allow it to affect our personal boundaries including saying yes too often instead of saying no
+- Allow it to affect your personal boundaries including saying yes too often instead of saying no

 - Give in to people pleasing tendencies and let them take over

-- Overcommit ourselves, adding to our stress and busy schedules
+- Overcommit yourself, adding to your stress and busy schedule

-- Lose our own energy by giving too much to others, leaving us drained and fatigued
+- Lose your own energy by giving too much to others, leaving you drained and fatigued

-- Forget about ourselves and our own needs, putting them on the backburner
+- Forget about yourself and your own needs, putting them on the backburner

-- Feel off centre and out of balance as we choose caring for others over self-care
+- Feel off centre and out of balance as you choose caring for others over self-care

-- Have negative thoughts about ourselves, showing in the way we talk to ourselves
+- Have negative thoughts about yourself which can show in how you talk to yourself (negative self-talk)

 >>> Does any of this sound familiar?